PiTZE/Scriptorium/README.md

 # Scriptorium

-A collection of utility scripts for system administration and automation.
+A collection of utility scripts for my stuff.

 ## Scripts